Blackheath Primary School – Risk Assessment Form

 Children who feel unwell whist in school will have their temperature taken immediately using a non contact thermometer

-Any pupil or member of staff who displays signs of being unwell, such as having a cough, fever, or has a loss of, or change in, their normal sense of taste of smell (anosmia), or difficulty in breathing, and believes they have been exposed to coronavirus seeks immediate medical advise.
-They are advised to follow the COVID-19: guidance for households with possible coronavirus infection guidance.
+Any pupil or member of staff who displays signs of being unwell, coronavirus (COVID-19) symptoms, have a cough, fever, or has a loss of, or change in, their normal sense of taste of smell (anosmia), or difficulty in breathing, and believes they have been exposed to coronavirus seeks immediate medical advise.
+They are advised to follow the https://www.gov.uk/government/publications/covid-19-stay-at-home-guidance

 Tests are now available for all keyworkers and their families.
-Children over the age of 5 are also entitled to a test.
+From the 28th May 2020 all Children, including those under the age of 5 are also entitled to a test.
 Blackheath Primary School is registered with the Employer Referral Portal for testing.
 If staff and their families are unable to book a test School will book on their behalf.
 Further details can be found here https://www.gov.uk/guidance/coronavirus-covid-19-getting-tested

 If a pupil displays symptoms whilst in school.
 The parents of unwell pupils are informed as soon as possible of the situation by a relevant member of staff.
 Unwell pupils who are waiting to go home are kept in the meeting room where they can be isolated behind a closed door, and with appropriate adult supervision.
 Ideally, a window should be opened for ventilation.
 If it is not possible to isolate them in the meeting room, move them to an area which is at least 2 metres away from other people.